darkhoundz/KLCiS-QR-API/README.md

                             <option value="300">₱300.00 - 30 DAYS INTERNET</option>
                       </select>

-6. Replace the value and description according to the price of the voucher you hav uploaded in the KLCiS Admin Dashboard
+6. Replace the value and description according to the price of the voucher you have uploaded in the KLCiS Admin Dashboard

 Application: